 - Your occupation, job title and industry sector

-- Whether you're claiming flat rate expenses (usually you will be; if not, you'll need detailed records of costs).
-See flat-rate expenses allowed for different occupations.
+- Whether you're claiming flat-rate expenses (usually you will be, if not, you'll need detailed records of costs).
+See flat-rate expenses allowed for different occupations

 - How you want to be paid – into your bank account or by cheque

-Usually, if you've submitted a reclaim, then your tax code will be adjusted in future years to take account of your costs, so you won't need to reclaim again.
+Usually, if you've submitted a reclaim, your tax code will be adjusted in future years to take account of your costs, so you won't need to reclaim again.

 If, as part of its normal tax admin, HMRC sends you a P810 'Tax Review' form – to check your tax code is correct – you can also fill this in to claim tax relief.
-For expenses over £1,000, or if you changed jobs midway through a tax year, you'll need to fill out additional forms.
+For expenses over £1,000, or if you changed jobs midway through a tax year, you'll need to fill in additional forms.